John Stroud: Professional career

 Following his senior year at Ole Miss, Stroud was the top choice of the Houston Rockets in the 1980 NBA draft.
-He played with the Rockets from 1980-1981 and was a member of the 1981 team that lost to the Boston Celtics in the NBA Finals.
-Stroud played the 1982-83 season in Europe with Caja de Ronda, located in Malaga, Spain.
+He played with the Rockets from 1980 to 1981 and was a member of the 1981 team that lost to the Boston Celtics in the NBA Finals.
+Stroud played the 1982–83 season in Europe with Caja de Ronda, located in Malaga, Spain.

 Coaching career

 University of Alabama (Mens)

 After a three-year professional career, Stroud entered the coaching profession in 1984 as a graduate assistant at the University of Alabama.

 New Albany High School

 In 1985, he became the head basketball coach at W.P.
 Daniel High School in New Albany, Mississippi, where helmed the boy's program to back-to-back state championships in 1986 and 87.
-He compiled a 71-24 record in three years.
+He compiled a 71–24 record in three years.

 East Mississippi Community College

 In 1988, Stroud accepted the head coaching position at East Mississippi Community College in Scooba, Mississippi.
 Making an immediate impact in Scooba, Stroud led EMCC to its first-ever state tournament appearance and its first regional tournament appearance in 25 years.
-In his two seasons at EMCC, Stroud compiled a 30-30 record and was named the Mississippi Junior College Coach of the Year following the 1989-90 season before assuming the reins of the Millsaps' basketball program the following year.
+In his two seasons at EMCC, Stroud compiled a 30–30 record and was named the Mississippi Junior College Coach of the Year following the 1989–90 season before assuming the reins of the Millsaps' basketball program the following year.